 - Breath this silent prayer, “Lord, give me grace to respond and not react.”

 - Before responding take a few moments to check what you’re about to say.
-Abe used to suggest counting to 100 when you get angry.
+Abraham Lincoln used to suggest counting to 100 when you get angry.
 That may a bit of overkill, but he is on to something.

-- Look for the proverbial ‘grain of truth’ in the criticism.
+- Look for the proverbial ‘grain of truth’ in the criticism and act upon it accordingly.

 - Ask God to keep you approachable to your critics (within reason).
-You probably don’t want to vacation with them.
+However, you probably wouldn’t want to vacation with them. 🙂

 - Learn from your critics on how best to deliver criticism to others.
-When someone delivers criticism that you received well, ask yourself what about how they did it made it easier to receive.
-For those who botched it, remember to avoid their tactics.
+When someone delivers criticism that you received well, ask yourself what about how they criticized you made it easier to receive.
+For those who don’t criticize well, avoid their tactics.